AchrafKassioui/Learning-SpriteKit/README.md

     // safety precaution to make sure there was a touch event captured guard let touch = touches.first else { return }

-    // get touch coordinates relative to the window let location = touch.location(in: nil)
+    // get touch coordinates relative to the SKView let location = touch.location(in: view)

-    // get touch coordinates relative to SpriteKit's scene
+    // get touch coordinates relative to the scene
     // make sure the scene is not an optional.
     // You can get touch coordinates relative to any container passed to `in` let location = touch.location(in: scene)